gugacorchog/home-work-first-week/Homework/Develop/READEME.md

 # Deployment:

-* No errors onde tha page.
+* No errors on that page.
 * submitted to GitHub (folder Home-Work-First-Week).
 * Deplyed to a live ULR.